 Most aspen trees cultivated for ornamentals are grown from cuttings.
 You can use branch cuttings or, even easier, root cuttings.
 Aspens in the wild produce new plants from their root suckers making it easy to “find” a new young tree.

-But aspen seed propagation is also common in nature.
-And you can start growing aspen seeds in your backyard if you follow a few simple guidelines.
+Aspen seed propagation is also common in nature.
+You can start growing aspen seeds in your backyard if you follow a few simple guidelines.

 When to Plant Aspen Seeds

 If you are wondering how to grow aspens from seed, you’ll need to learn what to do and what not to do.
 The primary reason aspen seed propagation fails in nature is inadequate irrigation.